 SNVs located in the target sequence of a probe can influence probe hybridization and/or probe ligation.
+Please note: not all known SNVs are mentioned in the tables above.
 Single probe aberration(s) must be confirmed by another method.

 Interpretation of copy number and methylation ratio results